You run a website, and you decide you want to use affiliate marketing to generate revenue.

 Collaboration between affiliate managers and affiliates leads to success — it’s a way to discover unique insights around products and the best ways to promote them.

 Successful affiliate marketing isn’t a secret.

-As an affiliate marketer, your role is similar to that of a salesperson; you promote a company in exchange for a commission..
+As an affiliate marketer, your role is similar to that of a salesperson; you promote a company in exchange for a commission.

 To write a great affiliate product review, act as if the product you are promoting is your own.
-The excitement and positivity will become contagious, and your review will generate more sales you thought were possible.
+The excitement and positivity will become contagious, and your review will generate more sales than you thought possible.